Au79man/Au79man.github.io/README.md

 | San Antonio TX | (830)-387-9335) | cbdoyle09@icloud.com |

 ## About me YO!
 Im origanly from florida and lived my first 10 years there then moved to texas in 2014.
-My favorite hobbies include cometitive swimming , jumpropeing , and studing sport medicin .
+My favorite hobbies include cometitive swimming , jumpropeing , and studing sport medicin . fbbfbfdbdbdfbdfbdfb

 ## Education
 * 1310 SAT